-- the impact of inflation and rising interest rates together with the threats of stagflation or recession; - the uncertainties in the global economy created by the war in Ukraine; - volatility in foreign exchange rates (particularly Canadian U.S. dollar exchange rates); - volatility in financial markets; - the impact of changing conditions in the healthcare logistics and transportation services market; - risks and liabilities associated with the transportation of dangerous goods; - our ability to comply with U.S. foreign ownership, control or influence mitigation measures; - our ability to execute our growth strategies; - the impact of the COVID-19 pandemic on our operations, business and financial results; - increasing competition in the healthcare logistics and transportation services market in which the Company operates; - changes in the attitudes, financial condition and demand of our target market; - developments and changes in applicable laws and regulations; - our ability to source and complete acquisitions; - our ability to successfully integrate businesses and assets that we acquire and realize synergies; - our ability to retain and grow revenue with existing clients and develop new clientele; - our ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - the impact of climate change; - our ability to expand into additional markets; and - such other factors discussed in greater detail under "Risk Factors" in this Annual Information Form and under "Risk Factors" in our Management's Discussion and Analysis dated March 2, 2023 for the fiscal year ended December 31, 2022 made available on the Company's profile on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com (the "MD&A").
+- the impact of inflation and rising interest rates together with the threats of stagflation or recession; - the uncertainties in the global economy created by the war in Ukraine and the Israel-Hamas war; - the impact of variation in the value of the Canadian dollar in relation to the U.S. dollar; - the impact of changing conditions in the healthcare logistics and transportation services market; - risks and liabilities associated with the transportation of dangerous goods; - our ability to comply with U.S. foreign ownership, control or influence mitigation measures; - our ability to execute our growth strategies; - increasing competition in the healthcare logistics and transportation services market in which we operate; - volatility in financial markets; - changes in the attitudes, financial condition and demand of our target markets; - developments and changes in applicable laws and regulations; - our ability to source and complete acquisitions; - our ability to successfully integrate businesses and assets that we acquire and realize synergies; - our ability to retain and grow revenue with existing clients and develop new clientele; - our ability to retain members of our management team and key personnel; - increases in driver compensation and the ability to attract and retain employees; - the availability of equipment and drivers in the markets in which we operate; - the possibility of a cyber attack impacting our information systems; - our ability to expand into additional markets; - the impact of climate change; and - such other factors discussed in greater detail under "Risk Factors" in this Annual Information Form and under "Risk Factors" in our Management's Discussion and Analysis dated March 5, 2024 for the fiscal year ended December 31, 2023 made available on the Company's profile on the System for Electronic Document Analysis and Retrieval+ ("SEDAR+") at www.sedarplus.ca (the "MD&A").

-If any of these risks or uncertainties materialize, or if the opinions, estimates or a ssumptions underlying the forward-looking information prove incorrect, actual results or future events might vary materially from those anticipated in the forward-looking information.
+If any of these risks or uncertainties materialize, or if the opinions, estimates or assumptions underlying the forward-looking information prove incorrect, actual results or future events might vary materially from those anticipated in the forward-looking information.
 The opinions, estimates or assumptions referred to above and described in greater detail in "Risk Factors" should be considered carefully by current and prospective investors.